nicolaiao/Sommerprosjekt/README.txt

 ## This project is intended for those who might have access to the data, others will not have an API-key.
-But you are free to check out or use the code if you like!
+But you are welcome to check out or use the code if you like!

 RUN "pip install -r requirements.txt"